top of page

 What Is Improv At Early IO

 When the Improv Olympic or IO theater first made waves, it was because its founders, Charna Halpern and Del Close, believed improv should be a standalone performative art, not just an idea generation tool.
-IO also first discovered and defined The Game Of The Scene as evidenced by the first 15-20 pages of Truth In Comedy.
+IO also first discovered and defined The Game Of The Scene as evidenced by the first 15-20 pages of Truth In Comedy (learn more about this seminal text and other important improv books here).
 Finally the IO Theatre championed the long form structure, The Harold.

 WHAT IS IMPROV NEXT?